-- To ensure that all volunteers are equipped for the challenge of working with the dying, Hospice Services of Massachusetts and Hospice of Western & Central Massachusetts require that volunteers complete extensive orientation and training sessions, as well as submit to a routine background check.
-It’s important that volunteers understand the history of Hospice Services of Massachusetts and Hospice of Western & Central Massachusetts and are aware of the specific ways their local hospice works to serve the community.
+To ensure that all volunteers are equipped for the challenge of working with the dying, Hospice of Western & Central Massachusetts require that volunteers complete extensive orientation and training sessions, as well as submit to a routine background check.
+It’s important that volunteers understand the history of Hospice of Western & Central Massachusetts and are aware of the specific ways their local hospice works to serve the community.
 Depending on area of service, additional training may be available or necessary.

 Honoring Our Veterans

-- America's Veterans have done everything asked of them in their mission to serve our country and we believe it is never too late to give them a hero's welcome home.
-Now it is time that we step up, acquire the necessary skills and fulfill our mission to serve these men and women with the dignity they deserve.
+America's Veterans have done everything asked of them in their mission to serve our country and we believe it is never too late to give them a hero's welcome home, and to serve these men and women with the dignity they deserve.

-- Hospice Services of Massachusetts and Hospice of Western & Central Massachusetts offer a special program which recognizes and honors the contributions made by veterans.
+Hospice of Western & Central Massachusetts offers a special program that recognizes and honors the contributions made by veterans.
 We offer to facilitate an appreciation ceremony, wherever our patients may reside, and present each of our veterans with a personalized recognition to express our gratitude and thanks for all they have done for our country.